i-love-flamingo/flamingo-commerce/sourcing/Readme.md

 ### DefaultSourcingService

-The package also offers a "DefaultSourcingService" that does sourcing based on two inputs:
+The package also offers a `DefaultSourcingService` that performs sourcing based on two inputs:

-1. The theoretical available or possible sourcelocations for a given delivery
+1. The theoretically available or possible source locations for a given delivery
-2. The available stock for a specific sourcelocations
+2. The available stock for specific source locations

-For this two inputs the DefaultSourcingService offers also Ports where you can provide individual adapters.
+For these two inputs, the `DefaultSourcingService` also offers ports where you can provide individual adapters.
-Based on this the DefaultSourcingService fetches the possible sourcelocations and will source items based on the available stock on that locations (starting from the first sourcelocation retrieved).
+Based on this, the `DefaultSourcingService` fetches the possible source locations and sources items based on the available stock at those locations (starting from the first source location retrieved).

 ### Fake SourcingService